azliu0/azliu/static/md/diffusion.md

 L = \mathbb{E}_{x_0, \varepsilon, t}[\lVert \varepsilon_t - \varepsilon_{\theta}(x_t,t)\rVert^2].
 $$

-The full derivation of all the facts leading up to this point can be found [here](https://azliu0.github.io/mit-notes/6.7900/6_7900_Notes.pdf).
+I've written up the full derivation of all of the facts leading up to this point [here](https://azliu0.github.io/mit-notes/6.7900/6_7900_Notes.pdf).
 The importance of this fact is that training DDPM models boils down to sampling random images at random timesteps, and having a model (typically a UNet) learn to predict the the noise added at timestep $$t$$.

 Some important training details:
 1. the input of our UNet is an image $$x_t$$, generated from $$x_0$$ using the distribution $$q(x_t|x_0)$$. the output of our UNet is the noise used to generate $$x_t$$, $$\varepsilon_{\theta}(x_t,t)$$.